benlubas/molten-nvim/README.md

 - else if there is more than one active kernel for the current buffer, prompt the user for the kernel

+[some](./docs/Initialization.md) commands will prompt for a kernel when they require one but no kernel is attached to the buffer.
+This is configurable with the `molten_auto_init_behavior` option.

 | Command                   | Arguments             | Description                        |
 |---------------------------|-----------------------|------------------------------------|
 | `MoltenInfo`              | none                  | Show information about the state of the plugin, initialization status, available kernels, and running kernels |